mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 I got to write *everything* in that codebase.
 Event queues and promises?
 *Wrote 'em*.
-DOM search mechanisms? *Wrote those too.* Object extend and numerous other utilities? *Yep.* And if I had to do it all over again, I would do the exact same thing, because *the needs of the client user experience* determined how the code [was developed and deployed](https://www.youtube.com/watch?v=aoH0J6lL2w0).
+DOM search mechanisms? *Wrote those too.* Object extend and numerous other utilities? *Yep.* And if I had to do it all over again, I would do the exact same thing, because *the desired user experience* determined how the code [was developed and deployed](https://www.youtube.com/watch?v=aoH0J6lL2w0).